interviews Salsa Mia - January 27, 2016

 Food Network's Filming of

 Giada de Laurentiis' new TV program called "Giada's Weekend

-Chef Giada de Laurentiis travels across the
+Chef Giada de Laurentiis travels

 Weekend Getaways premiered

 Where DO singles mingle?
 Some

 untraditional places to seek out Mr. or Ms.

 CAN'T BE BEAT

 place to be on a Friday night, try salsa lessons